totalgee/bacalao/README.md

 playground, so it will evolve and change according to his whims, but it may still be interesting or useful to others.
 It makes no promises to be backward (or forward, or sideways) compatible.
-It's a set of tools for making music on the fly, so -- live in the moment, and let old code be old code.
+It's a set of tools for making music on the fly, so -- swim free, live in the moment, and let old code be old code.

 ## Etymology
 Bacalao (the Spanish word for